Top 5 Roles and Responsibilities of Finance Control Teams/Financial Controller

 Cash flow and liquidity management involve overseeing the movement of money within the organization to ensure that it can meet its short-term financial obligations.
 A healthy cash flow is essential for maintaining day-to-day operations and ensuring financial stability.

-The financial control team ensures that cash inflows are maximized and outflows are carefully managed.
+The financial controls management team ensures that cash inflows are maximized and outflows are carefully managed.
 By closely monitoring liquidity, they can prevent cash shortages, avoid borrowing costs, and maintain operational flexibility, thereby supporting the business’s ongoing financial health.

 Roles in Cash Flow and Liquidity Management: